enkidevs/curriculum/sql/dql/building-queries/building-queries-discussion-insight.md

 - comparison operators (`name = "Enki"`)
 - logical operators (`OR`, `AND`)

-We've included a **Playground** in the *Learn More* section.
-In there, you can check out all the data that the `pokemon` table contains and try your query out.
+Learning is best when we give it an honest try.
+Even if we make a mistake, we'll remember it and do better next time.

-If you're not sure what to do, check out this footnote[1].
+That being said, if you're not sure how to get started, check out this footnote[1].

-When you're ready, leave a comment here with your submission.
-If you don't want to participate, you can always check the comment section to see what the other users come up with.
+When you're finished, feel free to share your solution with the community, join in on discussions, and upvote solutions from your fellow learners!

-> 💡 Before you submit your program, take a look at [how you can format your comments](https://www.enki.com/glossary/general/markdown-formatting).
+> 💡 Take a look at [how you can format text using markdown](https://www.enki.com/glossary/general/markdown-formatting).

 > 💡 The guidelines above are just suggestions.
-Feel free to include other concepts in your solution as you see fit, the implementation is up to you.
+Feel free to include other concepts in your solution as you see fit.
+The implementation is up to you.

+> 🤓 Happy learning!
+Open the [playground](https://learn.enki.com/public/playground?jsonUrl=https://gist.githubusercontent.com/kapnobatai137/2b85df43ad3d134112160d24aa78ad5a/raw/9b4aab60d58fbe17e783458192629d83c6eb53aa/sql-building-queries-discussion-insight.json) and start coding!

 ---